-Arrangements to consult with young people with SEND and how we involve them in their education

-The child/young person is involved (as appropriate) at every stage of the assess, plan, do review cycle:-

-- At the initial assessing and planning stage in order to support a person-centred approach, the child/young person's wishes and aspirations are taken into consideration, along with the outcomes they seek and the support they need to achieve them.
+Arrangements for consulting with parents of children with SEND and involving them in their child's education Arrangements to consult with young people with SEND and how we involve them in their education We have an early discussion with the child and their parents/carers when dentifying whether they need special educational provision.
+These conversations make sure that: Everyone develops a good understanding of the child's areas of strength and difficulty Concerns of parents/carers are considered All stakeholders understand the agreed outcomes sought for the child All stakeholders are clear on what the next steps are We formally notify parents/carers when a child will receive SEN support and a graduated response (support plan) will be created.
+The child/young person is involved (as appropriate) at every stage of the assess, plan, do review cycle:- At the initial assessing and planning stage in order to support a person-centred approach, the child/young person's wishes and aspirations are take into consideration, along with the outcomes they seek and the support the need to achieve them.
 These discussions enable individuals to feel that they have more control over decisions about their support.
-(Pupil Passport) - Where the child/young person may be unable to verbally communicate or provide a written input, observations of the child/young person are made in order to gather information regards their likes, interests, dislikes and difficulties. - Any documentation used as part of the agreed provision (for example, Graduated response or similar) will have a 'child friendly' section which is shared with the child/young person so that they are able to understand all aspects of their support.

-The child/young person is able to discuss any aspect of their provision in a number of ways:-

-- Informally with their class teacher on a regular basis. - Where appropriate, the child/young person will attend a more formal meeting to review their progress and provision.
+Where the child/young person may be unable to verbally communicate or provide a written input, observations of the child/young person are made in order to gather information regards their likes, interests, dislikes and difficulties.
+Any documentation used as part of the agreed provision (for example, Graduated response or similar) will have a 'child friendly' section which is shared with the child/young person so that they are able to understand all aspects of their support.
+The child/young person is able to discuss any aspect of their provision in a number of ways:- • Informally with their class teacher on a regular basis. • Where appropriate, the child/young person will attend a more formal meeting to review their progress and provision.
 A 'person centred approach' allows for professionals, parents/carers, and the child/young person to contribute towards reviewing the effectiveness of provision.
 Following this, next steps are put in place to support the child/young person.